Who are the Independent Baptists, and what do they believe?Question: "Who are the Independent Baptists, and what do they believe?"

 5. The autonomy of the local church.

-This doctrine supports the idea that the local church of baptized believers is the highest authority on earth.
-The local church is not subject to civil authorities or denominational conventions.
+This doctrine supports the idea that the local church of baptized believers is the highest ecclesiastical authority on earth.
+In matters of church polity and procedure, the local church is not subject to civil authorities or denominational conventions.
 Each local church is self-governing.
 Some Independent Baptist churches emphasize their autonomy to such an extent that they will not accept a baptism from any other church—if a new member was baptized in another church, he must be rebaptized by the Independent Baptist church for his membership to be valid.

 Many Independent Baptists follow the church government model of congregationalism.
 Each member is allotted one vote on all matters concerning the church.
 Even though the pastor is the established leader of the church, no decision is made for the church without it first coming to a vote before the entire congregation.
 Congregationalism rejects using boards and associations for governing the affairs of the church.
 This model is based on the belief that all believers are priests and capable of making decisions that will direct the local church.